googleapis/nodejs-logging/samples/README.md

 __Usage:__ `node sinks --help`

 ```
+sinks <command>

 Commands:
-  create <sinkName> <bucketName> [filter]  Creates a new sink with the given name to the specified bucket with an
+  sinks create <sinkName> <bucketName> [filter]  Creates a new sink with the given name to the specified bucket with an
                                                  optional filter.
-  get <sinkName>                           Gets the metadata for the specified sink.
+  sinks get <sinkName>                           Gets the metadata for the specified sink.
-  list                                     Lists all sinks.
+  sinks list                                     Lists all sinks.
-  update <sinkName> <filter>               Updates the filter for the specified sink.
+  sinks update <sinkName> <filter>               Updates the filter for the specified sink.
-  delete <sinkName>                        Deletes the specified sink.
+  sinks delete <sinkName>                        Deletes the specified sink.

 Options:
   --version  Show version number                                                                               [boolean]